C919 VMT

 Five Integrated Software Modules

-The C919 VMT is a tightly coupled five-module system.
-Every module shares a common real-time simulation state — an action in the cockpit instantly propagates to the schematics, 3D aircraft and work card tracker.
+The C919 VMT consists of five tightly coupled software modules that run simultaneously and share a common real-time simulation state.
+Any action in the cockpit propagates immediately to the schematics, 3D aircraft model, and work card tracker.
+All five modules are included as standard — there are no optional add-ons.

 MODULE 01

-• Assign training tasks to individual students or broadcast to all stations simultaneously
+• Assign training tasks to individual students or the whole class simultaneously

-• Real-time fault injection into any student station; four fault categories per ATA chapter
+• Real-time fault injection — four fault categories per ATA chapter

 MODULE 02

-• Personal account login; receives instructor-assigned task and fault configurations automatically
+• Receive instructor-assigned tasks and fault configurations automatically

 MODULE 03

-• Logic Diagram: functional architecture, component interactions, control logic — ideal for fault isolation
+• Layer 1 — Logic Diagram: functional architecture, component interactions, control logic; fault state colour-coding

-• Structure Diagram: physical component locations by aircraft zone; clickable for part numbers and status
+• Layer 2 — Structure Diagram: physical component locations by aircraft zone; clickable for part numbers and status

-• Wiring Diagram: full electrical circuit schematics matching C919 WDM conventions; wire ID and routing
+• Layer 3 — Wiring Diagram: full electrical circuit schematics; wire identification, connector designations, routing zones

-• Virtual multimeter integration: probe any wire endpoint to measure voltage, continuity or resistance
+• Virtual multimeter: probe any wire endpoint to measure voltage, continuity, or resistance

-• 50ms sync latency — cockpit switch changes are reflected immediately on the schematic
+• 50ms sync latency — cockpit switch changes reflected immediately on the schematic

 MODULE 04